Blendify/blender-manual/trunk/blender_docs/manual/sequencer/sequencer/properties/proxy_cache.rst

    :Panel:     :menuselection:`Sidebar region --> Proxy & Timecode --> Cache Settings`

-Similar to `Cache Settings`_ panel, this panel will set types of images, that will be cached for single (active) strip.
+Similar to `Cache Settings Panel`_, this panel will set types of images, that will be cached the active strip.

 Enable Strip Cache
-   Enable special rule for active strip.
+   Enable overriding the cache defaults.
-   When disabled, `Cache Settings`_ will be used.
+   When disabled, *Cache Settings* will be used.
 Cache Raw
    Cache raw images read from disk, for faster tweaking of strip parameters at the cost of memory usage.
 Cache Preprocessed